OverstepCo/fishbowl-js/README.md

 If you have questions regarding the actual Fishbowl API please visit [the Fishbowl API wiki](https://www.fishbowlinventory.com/wiki/Fishbowl_API)

 ## Donate
-Feel free to [donate](https://paypal.me/brennenrocks) to support Fishbowl-js!
+Feel free to [donate](https://paypal.me/brennenrocks) to support the original Fishbowl-js!
 This project is Open Source and is not affiliated with Fishbowl Inventory.

 ## Usage
 The default options for the constructor are